 Hampton is the founder and publisher of World Politics Review, which he started with the intention of helping to create a better discourse about foreign affairs and international relations in the U.S. and around the world.

-He cut his teeth writing for State News Service, where he covered Washington for regional papers in Ohio and Louisiana.
-Hampton was also managing editor for trade publication Inside the Air Force and has written freelance pieces for, among others, the Boston Globe and Foreign Policy.
+Before founding World Politics Review, he worked as a reporter for States News Service, where he covered Washington for regional papers in Ohio and Louisiana.
+Hampton was also managing editor for defense trade publication Inside the Air Force and has written freelance pieces for, among others, the Boston Globe and Foreign Policy.

-Hampton has also appeared as a TV talking head on military and foreign affairs topics for PBS, Voice of America, and Russia Today.
+Hampton has also commented on military and foreign affairs topics for PBS, Voice of America, and other outlets.
 He has a B.A. in Philosophy from the University of North Carolina at Chapel Hill and a Master's in Statecraft and World Politics from the Institute of World Politics in Washington D.C.